@synth_cinema: Monster Bites - Dino DNA

 Meanwhile there are no new ideas at all to be found in this would-be Star Wars knock-off.
 Which is to say that the contents are in fact all from earlier Toho films like Atragon and various alien invader stories like The Mysterians.
 The flying ship Gotengo is replaced by the spaceship 'Gohten', but it still looks exactly like the earlier submarine.
 Even the giant drill on the front is still present and correct despite a lot of new laser cannons being added.
 Which wouldn't be so much of a problem if the rest of the story wasn't so lethargic, often feeling like the first act of a larger movie stretched over a very long ninety minutes.

-The so-called 'war in space' is in fact more of a skirmish between Earth and an alien base on Venus which launches a few flying saucers the attack in the opening.
+The so-called 'war in space' is in fact more of a skirmish between Earth and an alien base on Venus which launches a few flying saucers to attack in the opening.
 A space station is destroyed by something that looks like 'a Roman ship'.
 It's up to Professor Takigawa (Ryo Ikebe) to restart the Gohten program, something which was abandoned several years early... but sits waiting to be quickly finished on a hidden island.
 There are some good destruction scenes as saucers attack, and moments involving alien spies are pretty spooky.
 However, the bulk of the story is taken up by love triangles and threads about the tragic losses of fighter pilot Jimmy (David Palen) which is all soap opera level stuff.

 Some fun model sequences and action set pieces do eventually arrive when the Gohten gets to its destination, but again it feels like the first act of a larger story that never arrives.
 There are only so many laser gun battles and spaceship dogfights that are fun before it starts to become repetitive.
 Interesting alien designs (some part Roman Empire others part Wookie) and a great scene involving a ship infiltration aren't enough to keep it moving forward.
 Atragon worked because there was a more straightforward spy element, a lost kingdom, and a finale involving a dragon, but here it's all a bit too drab and un-involving.
 There are moments where it shows potential but it never quite gets there.